 (a) you have registered for the congress and

 (b) after the payment of your registration fee has been received.

-Once you meet these two requirements, please e-mail the conference organizers with your full name, and the address of the concerning embassy (consulate) where you are going to apply for visa.
+Once you meet these two requirements, please e-mail the congress organizers with your full name, and the address of the concerning embassy (consulate) where you are going to apply for visa.
 Let us also know if you are a presenter (oral and/or poster) as well and if yes, the ID number of your abstract(s).
-Your request will be processed as soon as possible, and the conference invitation letter (scan) for your visa application will be e-mailed to you.
+Your request will be processed as soon as possible, and the congress invitation letter (scan) for your visa application will be e-mailed to you.